Houjue92/Airline-Reservation-System/README.md

 # Airline-Reservation-System

 Attention!!
+If you try to openning source, prefer to open .Java file.
+The .class file in Github is trivial.
 You can only open .Java file directly here, .class file will automatically downloaded when you try to open it.

 This is a group class project developed my me and teammates.